-Faculty hired in the non-permanent part-time ranks, including adjunct, are appointed for a single academic year, though most are appointed on a per course basis.
-Their appointment is solely to teach students in specific course content, normatively one course.
-Since teaching is their essential function, these faculty are primarily evaluated by means of student course evaluations reviewed by the Executive Associate Dean for Academic Affairs.
-It is also the case that the Executive Associate Dean is aware of the quality of their instruction as communicated orally by students and other faculty in the School of Law.
-This aggregate knowledge is used by the Executive Associate Dean to determine if an individual adjunct/part-time faculty is qualified and instructionally effective to be rehired, again, usually on a per course basis.
+Adjunct faculty are appointed to teach students in a specific course or courses.
+An adjunct appointment could be for a semester or an entire academic year.
+Since teaching is an adjunct professor's essential function, these faculty are primarily evaluated by means of student course evaluations reviewed by the Associate Dean for Academic Affairs who will be aware of the quality of their instruction as communicated by students and other faculty in the law school.
+This aggregate knowledge is used by the Associate Dean for Academic Affairs to determine whether an individual adjunct/part time instructor is qualified, effective, and should be re-hired, usually on a per course basis.